 - Behavior & Temperament

 - Tank Mates

 Species Profile & Overview

-The Blood Parrot Cichlid (also known as the Blood-red Parrot Cichlid) is a hybrid fish species developed from other cichlid varieties, namely Midas cichlid (Amphilophus citrinellus) and the Gold Severum cichlid (Heros severus).
+The Blood Parrot Cichlid (also known as the Blood-red Parrot Cichlid) is a hybrid fish species created from other types of cichlid, namely Midas cichlid (Amphilophus citrinellus) and the Gold Severum cichlid (Heros severus).

 Both these fish are native to South and Central America, with their natural habitat being slow-moving streams or rivers.
 However, the Blood Parrot was first bred in Taiwan around 1986.

-Blood Parrot Cichlid is noted for their beautiful red colors and distinctively shaped body and mouth.
-These beautiful fish come currently being bred to develop colors other than just red.
+Blood Red Parrot is noted for their beautiful red colors and distinctively shaped body and mouth.
+These beautiful species are currently being bred to develop colors other than just red.

 These fish are known as “Parrot” cichlids for their unique triangular mouth shape.
-Most aquarists simply call these fish “Parrot Fish” which can be confused with Saltwater ParrotFish by some people.
+Most aquarists simply call them “Parrot Fish” which can be confused with Saltwater ParrotFish by some people.